Pomodoro Sauce

 This pomodoro sauce recipe is an authentically Italian pasta sauce that comes together quickly with readily available ingredients and simmers down to a rich, thick sauce.
 It is what I like to call a “pantry sauce” – you can keep most all of the ingredients in your panty ready to go for when you haven’t planned ahead for dinner.

 It is similar to my easy spaghetti sauce but has a richer flavor that comes from the tomato paste and the simmering.
+It’s also less spicy than my Arrabbiata sauce.

 Pasta with red sauce is the ultimate comfort food, and this pasta pomodoro is no exception.
 Made with crushed tomatoes and rich and flavorful tomato paste, and seasoned with garlic and basil, it’s a simple but flavorful sauce.
 Serve it over your favorite pasta (I love it with thin spaghetti or angel hair) with a simple green salad and fresh garlic bread.